 Start the project with a well-defined list of responsibilities, accompanied with a plan and timeline.
 This will ensure that everyone is responsible for their own actions while keeping the project on schedule.

-If we have a plan, understand client expectations, define goals, communicate often, and agree upon budgets early on, we will have the best chances of finishing commercial construction projects on time and on budget.
+If you have a plan, understand expectations, define goals, communicate often, and agree upon budgets early on, you will have the best chances of finishing commercial construction projects on time and on budget.